Kazy/dbt.vim/README.md

 ## Requirements

+This plugins depends on [vim-SyntaxRange](https://github.com/inkarkat/vim-SyntaxRange).

-No hard requirements, but if you need the full featured experience you'd need:
+If you need the full featured experience you'd need:

 - Jinja 2 syntax.
 I recommend using either the one from [Glench](https://github.com/Glench/Vim-Jinja2-Syntax) or from